lackhand/princess/genre/traits.md

 ## Backfilling & new secrets

-There's a lot of missing secrets here!
+There's still a lot of missing secrets here!
 For now, consider [stealing from blades in the dark](https://bladesinthedark.com/character-playbook).

 In general, special abilities should come in a few forms:
 * Special Armor, X (often: resist specific consequences / push self somehow).
-  We don't have special armor (or any armor).
-  Perhaps we should (tied into transformation?)?
-  This is really just ~2 extra favor, a consequence-or-push.
+  This is really just ~2 extra favor, skip-a-consequence-or-do-a-push, once-per-transformation
-  * Decided: this is just "once when you transform", explicitly goofy around *when* when you transform (it's nice if it's immediate, but it needn't be).
-* When you X, +1d (& skip one of the agenda questions)
+* When you X, +1d (& skip one of the agenda questions?)
+* Limited +1d/+effect  (often +1d to some other action)
+* +potency (similar to +effect really)
-* When you push yourself, +specific effects (you still get the normal benefits of pushing yourself)
+* When you _push_ yourself, +specific effects (you still get the normal benefits of pushing yourself)
-* You can spend favor for an ability
+* You can spend **favor** for an explicitly supernatural ability
-* Limited +1d/+effect  (often +1d)
 * +1 result level to downtime actions (often crafting or other projects)
-* +potency (similar to +effect really)